 Q: Tentacle Smash

 PASSIVE: Tentacles deal 10/15/20/25/30% increased damage.
 Tentacles that hit enemy champions heal Illaoi for 5% of her missing health.

 ACTIVE: Illaoi slams her idol into the ground, summoning a tentacle that slams down in the target direction, dealing physical damage before disappearing.

 The active effect is pretty simple: you do damage in front of you.
-This skill will be your main farming tool since with only The Black Cleaver will one-shot the caster minions and the melee minions will fall with simply one AA.
+This skill will be your main farming tool since with only Black Cleaver will one-shot the caster minions and the melee minions will fall with simply one AA.

 One thing that you have to remember is that the animation is uninterruptible; this means that if you get hard CCed during the animation, it will still continue, so try to time any hard CC (like a stun) with your Q (this way you won't be completely immobile for the entire time).

-The most interesting part is the passive: first it gives a pseudo-scaling to both the tentacles of your passive and the skill itself (it doesn't have neither an AD ratio nor an AP one) and if you hit a champion (not minions or monsters) with them you'll heal yourself.
+The most interesting part is the passive: first it gives a pseudo-scaling to both the tentacles of your passive and the skill itself (it has neither an AD ratio nor an AP one) and if you hit a champion (not minions or monsters) with them you'll heal yourself.
 The healing isn't really as simple as stated in the tooltip; first of all, the number of champions hit by the tentacle doesn't change the healing: you can hit the entire enemy team with one tentacle, but you'll heal only 5% of your missing health, like if you had hit one enemy; second, if the enemies are hit by more than one tentacle, the healing is calculated in a different way: missing health*(1-0.95n), where n is the number of tentacles.

 why is calculated differently